UAF-WATC/idac/README.md

 ### Python Dependencies and Conda Environment
 IDAC requires several python modules, which are listed below.
 The easiest way to install these dependencies to build the environment from the idac_environment.yml file in the root directory in the idac repository.

+To build the environment from the a .yml file, make sure you have [conda installed](https://docs.conda.io/projects/conda/en/latest/user-guide/install/), then from the idac_linux_environment.yml file:

+1. Open a terminal and `cd` into the directory where the idac repo is downloaded.
+2.  build the environment with:
+`conda env create -f idac_linux_environment.yml`
+3. After building the environment, be sure to activate it with:
+`conda activate idac`

+### Building environment manually
+If you are running a different operating system, or you prefer to build the environment manually:

+1. Create an environment with the 'correct' version of python `conda create --name idac python=3.5 `
+2. Install obspy with:
+`conda install obspy`